Kobalt 80v Battery Connector

 thingiverse

-A connector for testing Kobalt 80 volt batteries or for wiring them up to a DC/DC converter.
-Print the cover and the mate plate, find some metal contacts which can protrude from the narrow slots in the mate plate, solder in any wire leads and then glue the two parts together.
-For added strength, you can use small screws to secure the cover to the mate plate.
-After I finish the connector, I usually clearly write a + and a - on the cover plate in permanent marker so that I don't insert the connector into the battery backwards.
-Warning: the Kobalt 80v battery produces high voltages and can supply high currents.
-Improper use can result in dangerous conditions, shock hazards, fires or worse.
-Do not use this connector if you are unfamiliar with high voltages or lithium ion batteries.
-Post-Printing Terminals I used the metal positive terminal from old Ryobi Ni-Cd batteries for my contacts.
-They are the perfect dimensions (thickness and length) to fit into the Kobalt 80 battery.
-Since I can usually find old, dead Ryobi Ni-Cd batteries for free, I just disassemble two batteries, remove the positive terminal by drilling out the spot welds, and properly recycling the remaining Ni-Cd cells.
+A connector designed specifically for testing or wiring up Kobalt 80 volt batteries to a DC/DC converter is what's needed here.
+Print out the cover plate and the mate plate, locate some metal contacts that can stick out of the narrow slots on the mate plate, solder in any available wire leads and then glue the two parts together.
+For extra durability, small screws can be used to secure the cover plate to the mate plate.
+Once I've finished making the connector, I always clearly write a + and a - sign on the cover plate with permanent marker so that it's impossible to insert the connector into the battery backwards by mistake.
+Warning: Kobalt 80v batteries produce high voltages and can supply high currents.
+Improper use can lead to dangerous situations, shock hazards, fires or worse.
+Do not use this connector if you're unfamiliar with high voltages or lithium ion batteries.
+Post-Printing Terminals I used metal positive terminals from old Ryobi Ni-Cd batteries for my contacts.
+They fit perfectly into the Kobalt 80 battery due to their exact dimensions (thickness and length).
+Since I can usually find old, dead Ryobi Ni-Cd batteries for free, I just disassemble two batteries, remove the positive terminal by drilling out the spot welds, and properly recycle the remaining Ni-Cd cells.

 With this file you will be able to print Kobalt 80v Battery Connector with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Kobalt 80v Battery Connector.